 Common Review Template Questions

 Asking the right questions will also maximize the results of your review.
 The best questions (or rating statements) to choose will depend on organizational priorities.
-“It’s critical that you capture and incorporate the drivers of organizational success into your performance appraisal template,” writes Paul Falcone in SHRM.
+However, a number of questions will be highly relevant have great relevance to most businesses, for both those working in offices or employees completing their reviews remotely.

 For a leader, questions like these (c/o SHRM) will apply as well: